Frequently Asked Questions

 Q: When should I make reservations for Student Housing?

 A: Immediately!
 Rooms are assigned on a first come, first served basis.
 Students who delay in requesting housing cannot be assured of a room assignment.
 A $200 security deposit must accompany the application.

 A: Yes.
 If you have a preferred roommate, it is important that both request the same type of housing and name your preferred roommate on the application (both parties must request each other to be placed together).
 If you've already submitted your application and would still like to request a roommate, you may email that request to firstname.lastname@example.org.
 Males and females will live in separate housing.

 Q: Can I find out who my roommates are prior to check-in?

 A: Yes.
-The name and telephone number of your roommate(s) are mailed out in late July/early August for the fall semester, December for the spring semester, and the second week of May for the summer semester.
+The name and email of your roommate(s) are mailed out in July for the fall semester, December for the spring semester, and the second week of May for the summer semester.